A Cumulative Ordered Spike-and-Slab Prior for Adaptive Dimension Selection in Joint Latent Space Models: The Joint Latent Space Model

 where $\text{logit}(x) = \log\{x/(1-x)\}$.
 The parameters $\boldsymbol{\alpha} = (\alpha_1, \dots, \alpha_n)^\top$ capture node-specific degree heterogeneity; a larger $\alpha_i$ increases the propensity of node $i$ to form connections.
 The inner product term $\boldsymbol{z}_i^\top \boldsymbol{z}_{i'}$ captures homophily and facilitates transitivity, as nodes with similar latent positions (yielding a larger inner product) are more likely to connect.

-\paragraph{Node Attribute Model} For the node attribute matrix $\mathbf{Y}$, we assume that the entries $Y_{ij}$ are conditionally independent given $\mathbf{Z}$.
-Specifically, assume the distribution of $Y_{ij}$ belongs to the exponential family with natural parameter
+\paragraph{Node Attribute Model} { For the node attribute matrix $\mathbf{Y}$, we adopt a generalized latent factor model framework \citep{skrondal2004generalized,chen2020structured} and assume that the entries $Y_{ij}$ are conditionally independent given $\mathbf{Z}$.
+Specifically, assume the distribution of $Y_{ij}$ belongs to the exponential family in canonical form: